Throne of Words

 Rehana Ali took to the Throne to speak to the children about how she had been a young carer at the age of 9.
 She spoke about how this had shaped her future, both as a parent and as a family support worker.
 The children were also fascinated to learn that, as a newborn, Mrs Ali had been accidentally swapped at the hospital with another baby Ali and passed to the wrong mum!
 Luckily, the two mums noticed and the babies were safely returned!

-Watch this space for more or get in touch if you have a fascinated life story to tell!
+Watch this space for more or get in touch if you have a fascinating life story to tell!